x-formation/pulsekit/Readme.md

    0.1.0

 COMMANDS:
-   login	create or update session for current user trigger	trigger a build health	perform a health check projects	list all projcts agents	list all agents status	list build status help, h	Shows a list of commands or help for one command
+   login	Creates or updates session for current user trigger	Triggers a build health	Performs a health check projects	Lists all projcts agents	Lists all agents status	Lists build's status build	Gives build ID associated with given request ID help, h	Shows a list of commands or help for one command

 GLOBAL OPTIONS: